 - Productivity: papers, grants, conference presentations

 Although research can sometimes seem entirely focused on papers and grants, I think most would agree there are more important things in both academia and life more generally.
-Of course, these are more often complementary than not!
+Of course, the things listed 1 to 4 above are usually (and definitely should) be complementary.

 Flexibility in working: I take a flexible approach to how my research group members work, from those who want to be in the lab or office only 9-5, 5 days a week, to those who would rather work from home and at times that suit them best.
-Due to caring commitments I work variable hours and work at home quite a lot (especially for teaching, analysing data, writing, and reading and providing feedback on others’ writing), and my group members can work where and when it maximises their potential and minimises their levels of stress.
+Due to caring commitments I work variable hours and work at home quite a lot (especially for teaching preparation, analysing data, writing, and reading and providing feedback on others’ writing), and my group members can work where and when it maximises their potential and minimises their levels of stress.
 Our experiments do sometimes require a rigid schedule (for example, this often happens when subjects are repeatedly tested), but other experiments do not require this and running trials can be done on an ad hoc basis.
 Projects can be tailored to individuals’ preferences or constraints in how they work.
 Practically, on-hand support from technical and administrative staff is only available during working hours, but this has not yet been a problem for lab members working out of hours.

 I do not expect group members to work evenings, weekends or holidays.
 I often do this (sometimes to make up time lost during the week when I should have been working…), and will send emails during these times, but there’s no expectation that anyone else will be working, including replying to emails, outside normal working hours.